Agent Editor

 - MCP tool support is limited to whole-server integration.
 Selecting individual tools from a consumed MCP service to be added to an agent is not yet supported.
 That also means that the tool choice option

-Toolcan only refer to a microflow tool currently. - If a document that is referenced by an Agent document is excluded, Studio Pro shows a consistency error accordingly.
-In the current version, these consistency errors may not be resolved automatically when the excluded document is included again.
-You can resolve it by synchronizing the project directory (F4) or by making a small change in any agent-related document (for example, add a character to a system prompt and remove it again).
+Toolcan only refer to a microflow tool currently. - If a document referenced by an Agent document is excluded, Studio Pro shows a consistency error.
+These consistency errors may not be resolved automatically when you include the excluded document again.
+Resolve this by synchronizing the app directory (F4) or by making a small change in any agent-related document (for example, add a character to a system prompt and remove it again).

 - The extension creates a

 /agenteditorlog folder in the app directory.
-This is not excluded from version control automatically upon including the module from the Marketplace.
-This folder should be added to.gitignoremanually as described in the First-time setup section.
+This folder is not excluded from version control automatically when you include the module from Marketplace.
+Add this folder to.gitignoremanually, as described in the First-time setup section.

 Troubleshooting